yuchiki/atcoderHelper/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: report issue
+name: new feature
-about: for reporting bugs
+about: for propossing a feature
 title: "[FEATURE] "
 labels: feature
 assignees: ''